Part I (midnight to dawn): Mr Moonlight

 After two “Sissygates” in 2021 and 2023 where everyone wore shorts in balmy weather, I finally got the “real” Hellgate experience this year, complete with frozen feet after the early stream crossing (Aaron’s tip #1: we slathered our feet in diaper creme this year to prevent blistering and it worked).
-Despite bundling up with tights, a long sleeve shirt, and a houdini jacket, my fingers still froze.
-So did my hydration pack’s bladder hose.
-(Aaron’s tip #2: Aaron told me (after the fact) to blow air into my hose during subfreezing conditions to remove the water from the hose and keep it from freezing.)
+Despite bundling up with tights, a long sleeve shirt, and a houdini jacket, my fingers still froze, making it hard to eat.
+My hydration pack’s bladder hose also froze, so I couldn’t drink.
+(Aaron’s tip #2: Aaron instructed me (after the fact) to blow air into my hose during subfreezing conditions to remove the water from the hose and keep it from freezing.)

-When I first ran Hellgate in 2021, I was myself a deer in the headlights.
-Hellgate was Aaron’s show and I was a scared mouse who deferred to him on everything.
-I was crewed by Aaron’s friend, listened to Aaron’s music mix, used Aaron’s hydration pack, and followed Aaron’s food plan.
-This year, I asserted myself by bringing my own friends to crew (note of clarification: Matt is now also my friend, not just Aaron’s), picking my own menu (ramen was this year’s food winner), and making my own music mix that toggled between folk, classic rock, and 90s grunge.
-Because STP rock.
+When I first ran Hellgate in 2021, I was a scared mouse who looked to Aaron for guidance on everything.
+I was crewed by Aaron’s friend, listened to Aaron’s music mix, used Aaron’s hydration pack, and ate whatever Aaron ate.
+This year, I had acquired my own tastes.
+I recruited my own friends to crew, picked my own menu (ramen was this year’s food winner), and made my own music mix that toggled between folk, classic rock, and 90s grunge.
+Aaron’s acoustic guitar playlist calms me, but sometimes I need STP.

-“Jenning’s Creek, the fifth aid station, will be my low point,” I had warned Mike and Anthony.
+“Jenning’s Creek, the fifth aid station, will be my low point,” I’d warned Mike and Anthony.
 “At my first Hellgate, I just sat there on a bucket and puked between my legs.
-But,” I chirped, “When dawn breaks on the next climb, and the sun’s rays begin to thaw my hands and face, I’ll become human again.”
+The night whips me.
+But,” I chirped, “When dawn breaks on the next climb, and the sun’s rays thaw my fingers and toes, I’ll become human again.”

-Hellgaters sometimes can’t explain why they sign up for this insufferable race year after year, like rats that keep touching the electric fence and never learn, but one reason I do it is The Dawn.
-I still have 40-odd miles and plenty of challenges ahead, but light has triumphed over darkness and the frozen nightmare is behind me.
-I tolerate pain better when friendly faces beam smiles and beautiful vistas shine around each turn.
-At daybreak I turn on my music, and Smashing Pumpkins, Neil Young, and Andrew Bird lift my mood (and my pace) across the open grassy fire roads.
+Hellgaters sometimes can’t explain why they sign up for this sufferfest year after year, like rats that keep touching the electric fence without learning, but one reason I do it is The Dawn, when light triumphs over darkness and the frozen nightmare is finally in the rear view mirror.
+Pain becomes easier to tolerate when friendly faces beam smiles and vistas shine in the backdrop.
+At daybreak I turned on my music, and Smashing Pumpkins, REM, and Neil Young lifted my mood (and pace) across the open grassy fire roads.

 “I won’t see you at the sixth aid station, which isn’t crew accessible, but I’ll be in dire need of a burger at the seventh aid station, Bear Wallow (mile 42), where Mike can jump in to pace me.
 Expect me to be wrecked.
 The rocky trail between Little Cove and Bear Wallow has loose boulders hidden under leaf piles and winds around in endless loops that try my patience or, as Aaron puts it, really blows dead goat.”

 “So I don’t need to talk the whole time?”
-Mike, our club’s foremost introvert, was concerned his pacing duties would require goods he couldn’t deliver.
+Mike, our club’s foremost introvert, was concerned his pacing duties required goods he couldn’t deliver.

 “No,” I assured him.
 “I’ll be non-verbal by then.
-Your main job is to say kind, encouraging things to other runners we encounter on the course when I’m too sick to speak.
-It can be hard to know what to say when someone is obviously suffering and crawling along.
-You can’t just say Great job! or Looking good! or Almost there!
+Your main job is to say kind, encouraging things to other runners we pass when I’m too sick to speak.
+It can be beastly hard to know what to say when someone is obviously suffering and crawling along.
+You can’t just blurt out Great job! or Looking good! or Almost there!
 You have to be positive without being obnoxious.
 It’s an art.”

-Hellgate Section III: I Get By With A Little Help From My Friends (pacers to finish)
+Part III (pacers to finish): With A Little Help From My Friends

-Aaron’s 17 hour 34 minute finish time (26 minutes under the 18-hour cut-off) was the slowest of his 22 finishes by far, more an hour slower than even his worst Lyme disease year, but he preserved his streak, which is all that counts.
-Fellow streaker Darin cut it even closer and finished with a mere 90 seconds to spare.
+Aaron crawled across the finish line in the pitch dark after 17 grueling hours and 34 minutes, just 26 minutes under the 18-hour cut-off.
+It was the slowest of his 22 finishes by far, more an hour slower than his worst Lyme disease year.
+But he preserved his streak, which is all that counts.
+Fellow Hellgate streaker Darin cut it even closer and finished with a mere 90 seconds to spare.
 Ultimately, the Hellgate story of the year went to my friend Laney, who finally finished Hellgate under the cut-off on her fifth try, after coming in just 2 minutes over the time limit two years ago.

 Anyone following the trends of 2024 should not be surprised that three WUS women — Nora, Keavy, and I — took home Patagonia puff jackets for top-ten or top-masters finishes.
 WUS women are making a comeback, thanks to Barry’s Friday morning trail runs (Barry also ran Hellgate this year, his second finish) and a new-and-improved generation of WUS gentlemen, of which my crew Mike and Anthony are standard bearers.